 Paris is hands down one of the most beautiful cities in the world, where every street corner is laden with allure and historical significance.
-It’s no wonder that many first time visitors face difficulties in choosing what to do and where to start as a long list of enchanting monuments, museums, and peaceful little alleys can make decisions quite daunting.
-If you plan to see all the iconic attractions, grab a Paris Museum Pass which offers entry to more than 60 of the city’s main attractions.
+It’s no wonder that many first time visitors face difficulties in choosing what to do in Paris and where to start.
+The long list of enchanting monuments, museums, and peaceful little alleys can make decisions quite daunting.
+If you plan to see all the iconic attractions, grab a Paris Museum Pass.
+The pass offers entry to more than 60 of the city’s main attractions.
 Below are some of the best attractions in Paris worth exploring and experiencing based on sheer aesthetic value, iconography, and mass popularity.

 Be awestruck by the magnificence of the Eiffel Tower

 The Eiffel Tower is one of the most recognized landmarks in the world and has become symbolic of the modern and chic Paris.
 When unveiled by maker Gustave Eiffel, the iron tower was very unpopular with the residents and almost torn down.
 However, with more than 220 million visitors since its inception, it has become an integral part of the city.
 Make sure to catch a glimpse of the tower at night when it’s lit up in all its crowning, glittering glory!
 The tower also has a restaurant so you can enjoy the sites while dining in style.

 Discover the treasures at The Louvre

 The Louvre palace-museum is one of the most popular museums in the world.
 It can take days to discover and revel in the diverse and vast collection of pre-twentieth century paintings, medieval decorative items, and contemporary sculptures housed here.
 Its most coveted possessions are the Venus de Milo and the Mona Lisa, but you will also be left breathless by the works of Rembrandt, Caravaggio, Vermeer, and many others.